fibreville/minotaure_php/README.md

 ### WARNING

-⚠️ This software may contain vulnerabilities.
-Use at your own risk.
+### AVERTISSEMENT

+⚠️ This version of Minotaure is no longer maintained.
+We encourage you to use the [new Minotaure app](https://github.com/uurshin/minotaure) and to contribute your code there.

 ### Purpose